Resident Policies and Regulations

 Resident Insurance

 Our insurance does not cover damage to your possessions, including, without limitation, your vehicle(s).
 Instead, you are responsible for your personal property and any loss or damage.
 We require that you obtain renter’s insurance covering the contents of your apartment and personal liability insurance covering your actions.
-You are required by management to secure such insurance (please refer to your lease agreement).
+Management requires you to secure such insurance (please refer to your lease agreement).

 We recommend you prepare a detailed list of your valuables and small appliances, including pertinent information, such as descriptions or serial numbers, and keep the list separate from other valuable papers.
 Consider permanently inscribing your name and social security number on your stereo, television, and other personal property.